thulanigamtee/manage-landing-page/README.md

 ### Useful resources

-- [Example resource 1](https://swiperjs.com/react) - Reading the documents made it a lot easier to get started with swiperjs, though I may have gotten some of the help from Youtube videos
+- [Swiperjs website](https://swiperjs.com/react) - Reading the documents made it a lot easier to get started with swiperjs, though I may have gotten some of the help from Youtube videos